Oneplace.com

 Prayer for Isaiah 40:29

 Father, You see my weariness and You know where I feel weak.
-Please give me the strength I don’t have and increase my power where I’m depleted—physically, emotionally, and spiritually.
-Help me to rely on You today, to take the next faithful step with courage, and to trust that Your strength will meet me in my need.
+Please give me strength where I have none and increase my power to do what is right and necessary today.
+Help me to lean on You instead of striving in my own strength, and remind me that Your presence is with me in every step.
 In Jesus’ name, Amen.

-What does Isaiah 40:29 mean when it says God gives strength to the weary?
+What does Isaiah 40:29 mean when it says God gives power to the faint?

-How can I experience the strength God promises in Isaiah 40:29 when I feel burned out?
+How do I receive God’s strength when I feel exhausted or burned out?

 Summary of Isaiah 40